llm4eval/SIGIR2025/cfp.md

 ## Presentation

-Details about presentation format (in-person, virtual, poster, etc.) will be **updated soon**.
+Details about presentation format will be **updated soon**.
 We aim to create an inclusive and engaging environment for sharing your work and fostering discussion.